GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-6 Skeleton Realistic/README.md

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
 6. a realistic skeletal Win API app with custom assets
-   + a revision for using a different WinAPI char string

 This example creates a custom main menu and a custom "About...." dialog box.